USEPA/workshops/lessons/02_read_in_gis_data.md

 - [Exercise 2.2](#exercise-22)

 ## Get the example data
 For this workshop, I have collected several example datasets to use and have included them in this repository.
 So, let's first grab the dataset.
 It is stored as a zip file.
-You can download it [directly from this link](https://github.com/USEPA/intro_gis_with_r/blob/master/data.zip?raw=true), or we could use R.  I prefer to use the `httr` package becuase base `download.file` can act funny on different platforms.
+You can download it [directly from this link](https://github.com/USEPA/intro_gis_with_r/blob/master/data.zip?raw=true), or we could use R.  I prefer to use the `httr` package because base `download.file` can act funny on different platforms.

 ```r